SajidHShanta/AuthenticationAndSecurity/README.md

 ^ These two levels(1&2) cover on first commit

+>Level 3: Hashing Passwords [with "md5"]

->Level 3: Hashing Passwords [Currently working on it..]
+>Level 4: Salting and Hashing Passwords with bcrypt [Currently working on it..]
 ...

 Reference: The Complete 2021 Web Development Bootcamp by Dr. Angela Yu